Who is this article for?

 Email domain already exists

-You can only authorize a Google Workspace account as a data source for your Code42 environment once as a cloud service (to monitor file movement in Google Drive locations) and once as an email service (to monitor file attachments sent outside your company).
+You can authorize a Google Workspace account as a data connection for your Code42 environment only once as a cloud service (to monitor file movement in Google Drive locations) and once as an email service (to monitor file attachments sent outside your company).

-When you attempt to register the same Google Workspace account for multiple cloud or email services, the following message appears: “A data source with that email domain already exists.”
+When you attempt to register the same Google Workspace account for multiple cloud or email services, the following message appears: “A data connection with that email domain already exists.”

 To resolve the issue: